morhardm/TODO_CLI/README.md

 task update 1 "Walk the dog (park at 6pm)"

 # Start / Finish
-task start 1
+task mark-in-progress 1
-task finish 1
+task mark-done 1

 # List (all or by status)
 task list